 -

-Sprinkle extra cinnamon over the top if desired.
+Allow the cobbler to cool at room temperature for 20-30 minutes, this allows the filling to set.
 You can serve warm or at room temperature.
-I recommend allowing the cobbler to cool at least 15 minutes before serving.
 Serve with coconut vanilla ice cream or coconut whipped cream.
 Makes about 8 servings.
 Enjoy!

 Recipe Notes